nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Adding a person: `add`

-Adds a person to WedLinker.
+Use the add command to add a new contact to WedLinker.

 Format: `add n/NAME [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [t/TAG]…​ [w/WEDDING]…​`

 <box type="tip" seamless>

 **Tip:** A person can have any number of tags (including 0)
 </box>

+To add a contact to WedLinker, type `add` followed by details such as the name, phone number, and email.

 Examples:
+* To add a contact named John Doe with a phone number of 98765432, email johnd@example.com, and address XYZ Floral Services, type:
   * `add n/John Doe p/98765432 e/johnd@example.com a/XYZ Floral Services`
+* To add a contact named Betsy Crowe with a phone number of 1234567, with tags Photographer and Guest, type:
-* `add n/Betsy Crowe e/betsycrowe@example.com a/ABC Photo Studio p/1234567 t/Photographer`
+  * `add n/Betsy Crowe p/1234567 t/Photographer t/Guest`

 ### Editing a person : `edit`

-Edits an existing person in WedLinker.
+Use the edit command to edit details of an existing contact in WedLinker.

-Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS]`
+Format: `edit POSITION_NUM [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS]`

+To edit the details of an existing contact in WedLinker, type `edit` followed by the contact's position number in the contact list, and details you wish to update, such as the name, phone number, and email.

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …​
+* The `POSITION_NUM` **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
-* Existing values will be updated to the input values.
+* Existing details will be updated to the input values.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+* To change the phone number of the first contact to 91234567, type:
+  * `edit 1 p/91234567`
+* To change the name and address of the second contact, type:
-*  `edit 2 n/Betsy Crower` Edits the name of the 2nd person to be `Betsy Crower`
+  * `edit 2 n/Betsy Crower`
+  * This updates the contact's name to `Betsy Crower` and address to `XYZ Flower Shop`

 ### Deleting a person : `delete`

-Deletes the specified person from WedLiker.
+Use the delete command to remove a contact from WedLiker.

-Format: `delete INDEX`
+Format: `delete POSITION_NUM`

-* Deletes the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+To remove a contact to WedLinker, type `delete` followed by the contact's position number in the contact list

-* The index **must be a positive integer** 1, 2, 3, …​
+* The `POSITION_NUM` **must be a positive integer** 1, 2, 3, …​

 Examples:
+* To delete the second contact in WedLinker:
+  * First, type `list`,
-* `list` followed by `delete 2` deletes the 2nd person in WedLinker.
+  * Then, type `delete 2`
-* `find n/Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* To delete the first contact found when searching for the name `Betsy`, type:
+  * First, type `find n/Betsy`
+  * Then, type`delete 1`

 ## Tag Features

 ### Adding a tag : `create-tag`

-Creates a `Tag` within WedLinker to be used on contacts.
+Use the create-tag command to create a `tag` within WedLinker, which you can assign to contacts.

 Format: `create-tag t/TAGNAME`

+To create a tag, type `tag` followed by the name of the tag.

 * The `TAGNAME` is alphanumeric and can contain whitespaces.
 * Tags are unique in WedLinker, there would not be any duplicated Tags.
 * Contacts can share Tags.

+Examples:
+* To create a tag named `Florist`, type:
+    * `create-tag t/Florist`

 ### Assign tag to contact : `tag`

-Assigns a `Tag` to the specified person in WedLinker
+Use the tag command when you want to assign a `tag` to a specific contact in WedLinker.

 Format: `tag INDEX t/TAGNAME [f/]`

+To assign a tag to a contact, type `tag` followed by the contact's position number in the contact list

 * Tag a specified contact based on the `INDEX` with a `Tag`.
 * The index refers to the index number shown in the displayed person list.